brianshurley/vegas-favorites/README.md

 * MIT Blackjack team ...
 "Bringing Down the House" is facinating.
 Haven't read the book or seen the movie but know the story.
 My dad was a skilled card counter (and lost his ass every time in Vegas).
 * "Mars Attacks" movie (I love the Vegas parts of this :-)

+## Places and things to avoid

+* The strip club on the east end of Fremont street.
+A friend and I were both roofied by the bartenders there, I made it out alive but my friend lost 10 hours and $1000+ dollars.
+* I remember anything north of Mirage on the strip gets pretty ghetto (like the Strat area).
+Don't walk there (but honestly downtown
+*

 ## Errata

 I truly think Vegas is meant to be experienced half-drunk from breakfast until bedtime... with a good nap in the afternoon.
 Start on the plane there, a marg in the cab outta the airport and don't stop until you are back at DIA.
 It is total and complete sensory overload and this is the only way I think a normal person can adapt.